darwinkjull/TEE-docs/docs/Technical Setup/the-sdk.md

 ### Working on the SDK:

-A guide on working with the SDK is provided on the [LabelBox documementation site](https://docs.labelbox.com/reference/getting-started).
+A guide on working with the SDK is provided on the [LabelBox documentation site](https://docs.labelbox.com/reference/getting-started).

 The repository for this project's SDK files is available [here](https://github.com/darwinkjull/TEE-Labelbox-SDK).